 I also cleaned up and temporarily bolted the lower shock absorber bracket into position.
 I noticed that the tab washers were missing from my car, something to be replaced when the time comes.

 Next I cleaned up the upper wishbone levers, the upper fulcrum shaft, the upper ball joint, the distance-piece, and associated shims which together set the Castor and Camber Angles.
-I simply replaced everything as it was when I disassembled the vehicle.
+I simply replaced everything as it was when I disassembled the suspension.

 I then attempted to fit new upper bump stops, but I ran into a bit of trouble at this point.
 As you can see from the images below the new bump stops didn’t quite fit, so I elongated the holes with a file.
 I had a look at the ones I removed from the car, they also had elongated holes.
 I assume this is just what you have to do from time to time when dealing remanufactured parts.